CUQuants/QuantX-Exchange/README.md

 ```
 The script will prompt you to enter and confirm a password.
 It will then output your **API Key** and **API Secret**.

-**⚠️ Important**: The API Secret is only shown once.
+**Important**: The API Secret is only shown once.
 Make sure to save it in a secure location.

 ### 3. Use the Python Client